Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 - Reduction is a procedure to move your elbow bones back into place.
 You will be given medicine to help you relax before your healthcare provider moves your elbow.

 - Surgery may be needed to put your bones back into place if it cannot be done with reduction.
-You may also need surgery if you also have a broken bone.
+You may also need surgery if you have a broken bone.

 How can I manage my symptoms?

-- Immobilize your elbow as directed.
+- Keep your elbow from moving, as directed.
 You may need to wear a splint on your arm to keep the bones from moving.
 This helps decrease pain and allows your elbow to heal.
 You may be told to wear the splint during the day and at night.
 Put a folded wash cloth under your armpit to help make your arm and hand more comfortable.
 Ask if you can remove the splint for bathing or showering.

-- Ice your elbow for 15 to 20 minutes every hour or as directed.
+- Apply ice to your elbow for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Elevate your elbow above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your elbow on pillows or blankets to keep it elevated comfortably.